yunethw/coding-problems/README.md

-# Coding Problems and solutions
+# Coding Problems and Solutions

 I built this repo to keep practicing coding problems and logic.
 Please share your thoughts on better solutions for any problem :sparkles: